Cassation (music): Eighteenth-century genre

 Works titled cassation were especially common in southern Germany, Austria and Bohemia in the mid- to late part of the eighteenth century.
 Some early works by Joseph Haydn and Wolfgang Amadeus Mozart bear the title cassation; other composers of the classical and pre-classical era who produced cassations include Franz Joseph Aumann, Carl Ditters von Dittersdorf, Michael Haydn, Leopold Hofmann, Antonio Rosetti, Joseph Schmitt, Johannes Sperger and Johann Baptist Wanhal.
-The Toy Symphony (no known author) was a reduction of an earlier Cassation in G. The Italianized term, cassazione, appears to have been used by Antonio Salieri.
+The Toy Symphony (no known author) was later incorporated into a larger Cassation in G by Leopold Mozart.
+The Italianized term, cassazione, appears to have been used by Antonio Salieri.

 It is hard to discern any substantial formal characteristic that could distinguish cassations from other serenade-like genres, such as the divertimento, notturno, or Finalmusik.
 It seems likely that the term cassation was used to refer to the intended social function of the music as outdoor entertainment rather than any particular structural features.
 Breitkopf's thematic catalogues of the time tended to apply titles such as "cassation" and "divertimento" rather interchangeably, as did the composers themselves.
 Both Mozart and Michael Haydn seem to have used the term only to refer to orchestral pieces, seemingly resembling the Salzburg serenade while generally lacking concerto movements, whereas Joseph Haydn called his Op.
 1 and Op.
 2 string quartets "cassations".
 Instrumental and orchestral cassations seem to be stylistically linked to the divertimento and serenade, respectively.
 By the end of the eighteenth century, the term had fallen out of fashion.